matrix-org/synapse/UPGRADE.rst

 and replaces it with ``account_threepid_delegate``.
 This option defines whether the homeserver should delegate an external server (typically an `identity server
 <https://matrix.org/docs/spec/identity_service/r0.2.1>`_) to handle sending password reset
-or registration tokens via email or SMS.
+or registration messages via email or SMS.

 If ``email.trust_identity_server_for_password_resets`` was changed from its default to ``true``, and ``account_threepid_delegate`` is not set to an identity server domain, then the